fakenumbers/fakenumbers.github.io/README.md

 * Add more numbers, as described above
 * Create a bot / scraper, that crawls for changes at one of the know [Online SMS services](https://github.com/fakenumbers/fakenumbers.github.io/tree/master/sms-services) and automatically creates a pull request here on any update
 * Create a crawler (e.g. by doing a simple [Google search for "IBAN GmbH"](https://www.google.com/search?q=iban%20gmbh)) that collects all these published IBAN, used for SEPA direct debit elsewhere in the web
+* Create a script that does an online search engine lookup of contributed numbers, to automatically check their public availability.
+E.g. [googling for an SMS fake number 447481344869](https://www.google.com/search?q=447481344869) reveals way more results than googling for a legit number.

+## disclaimer
+Though we try to carefully review submitted numbers and check their source, it's possible that this list contains valid, legit credentials.
+So please do not soley rely on this data source.
+Looking up a potential fake number in an online search gives also a good indication, if the number is "public" and likely "abused" or not.